-2.1.2 Growth Plan for the Greater Golden Horseshoe
+2.1.2 A Place to Grow: Growth Plan for the Greater Golden Horseshoe

-The Growth Plan, which was created under the Place to Grow Act, 2005, was updated in May 2017.
-It sets out where and how growth will occur across the Greater Golden Horseshoe to 2041 and all planning decisions shall conform to it.
-The Growth Plan provides growth forecasts for single and upper-tier municipalities and provides policy direction for a range of areas including land use, infrastructure, and transportation.
-Relevant aspects of the Growth Plan for this study are:
+The Growth Plan, which was created under the Place to Grow Act, 2005, was updated in May 2019.
+It sets out where and how growth will occur across the G.G.H. to 2041 and all planning decisions shall conform to it.
+The Growth Plan, 2019 provides growth forecasts for single- and upper-tier municipalities and provides policy direction on a range of matters including land use, infrastructure, and transportation.
+Relevant aspects of the Growth Plan, 2019 for this study include the following: